-Some are traditional and have very exact requirements about how they should be practiced while some Meditation styles are more contemporary and more flexible when it comes to how and when they can be practiced.
+Some are traditional and have very exact requirements about how they should be practised while some Meditation styles are more contemporary and more flexible when it comes to how and when they can be practised.

 Some Meditations are associated with specific religious beliefs or spiritual paths and some are not focused on spirituality or religion at all.

 Basically, Meditation is as individual as we are and there is a Meditation style that is perfectly suited to everyone.

 The style that is right for you will depend on your personal learning style (whether you are a visual, auditory or kinesthetic/tactile learner.)
 It will also depend on your own spiritual or religious beliefs and what you are wanting to gain through the practice of Meditation.

 A good Meditation teacher can assist their students to identify the Meditation style that will best suit them, fairly quickly.
 While an untrained Meditation teacher may think a particular style of Meditation (like creative visualization for example) will suit all people.
 This is incorrect and can have the very sad outcome of turning a student away from Meditation (and all its wonderful benefits) for life.

 Practising Meditation is enjoyable, relaxing and even fun!